jdonaldson/promhx/Readme.md

 // If no error callback is specified, the error is thrown.
 // Uncomment this next line to cause an error!
 //Promise.when(p1,p2).then(function(x,y) throw('an error'));

+// Promises can go through various stages before finally resolving.
+The
+// following methods check the status.

+// Check to see if a promise has been set already.
+This happens immediately
+// when the promise.resolve() is called.
+trace(p1.isSet());

+// Check to see if a promise is in the process of resolving
+// In some cases promises are not completely resolved.
+This can happen if
+// the promise is delaying execution (on flash, js). trace(p1.isResolving());

+// Check to see if a promise has been resolved.
+This will return true
+// when the promise has finished resolving. trace(p1.isResolved());

 // finally, resolve the promise values, which will start the
 // evaluation of all promises.